|

 needs.
 Before starting your project, consider these questions:

-- How many doctors and clinical staff are in the facility
+today?
+How many do you anticipate in the future?How many doctors and clinical staff are in the facility

 today?
-How many do you anticipate in the future?
+How many do you anticipate in the future?What new technology do you anticipate introducing into

-- Where will all of the soft supplies be stored?
+the practice today?
+In the future?How does HIPAA affect how your office will be layed out?Where will all of the soft supplies be stored?
 (This is one of

 the biggest problem areas that gets minimized or forgotten.)